dorkodu/loom/README.md

 Installation / Usage
 --------------------

-Download and install Loom by following the [official instructions] (https://libre.dorkodu.com/loom/#download).
+Download and install Loom by following the [official instructions](https://libre.dorkodu.com/loom/#download).

 For usage, see [the documentation](https://libre.dorkodu.com/loom).